jdmonin/JSettlers2/doc/Readme.developer.md

         go to prefs -> java -> code style -> formatter if it's not active: set active profile to jsettlers & restart eclipse

-        prefs -> java -> editor -> typing
-            Verify tab 8 spaces, indent 4 spaces:
-            [x] Tab key adjusts indentation of current line "The tab display value (currently 8) and whether spaces are used to indent lines are configured on the formatter preference page.
-The current indentation size is 4, using spaces."

 When you hit enter twice to skip a line in Eclipse, watch for unwanted whitespace because Eclipse will add whitespace to each blank line to match the current indent.